M1ndSmith/ASPC/README.md

 - Plotly for charts
 - scipy, numpy, pandas for statistics

-## Contact

-Issues and questions: Open a GitHub issue

----

 **Disclaimer:** This uses AI/LLMs for analysis.
 Always verify critical decisions with proper statistical software and domain expertise.
 The agents are tools to assist, not replace, quality engineering judgment.
 Don't bet your job on what an LLM tells you without checking it first.